 To cure dental decay it is necessary to remove the damaged part of the tooth until only healthy tooth structure remains.
 This process leaves behind a reduced but healthy tooth surface which can then be restored with certified materials chosen based on the location of the tooth to be restored, the size and position of the restoration required, esthetic considerations, and masticatory requirements.

-When the missing or http://clindatainsight.com/ damaged tooth structure is minimal, following complete removal of damaged enamel and if necessary dentin, a simple New Hope dental restoration is placed, directly into the cavity of the tooth in a single appointment.
+When the missing or ve sleep parameters were measured using polysomnography with four nights of recordings (two weeks apart). damaged tooth structure is minimal, following complete removal of damaged enamel and if necessary dentin, a simple dental restoration is placed, directly into the cavity of the tooth in a single appointment.

 Inlays and Onlays